 Section 3.
 Membership of Committees.
 The goal of the committees shall be to maintain professional diversity representative of the general association.
 Except as described herein, committees shall consist of one or more members of the Association appointed by the Committee Chairperson for a one-year term.
 There shall be no limit on the number of consecutive terms a member may serve on a committee, and a member may serve on more than one committee.

 (a) The Legislative Committee shall consist of not less than three Professional Members appointed by the Board of Directors and Legislative Committee chairperson.

-(c) The Nominating Committee shall consist of not less than four Professional Members, with two alternates.
+(c) The Nominating Committee shall consist of not less than two Professional Members, with one alternate.
 Said committee members shall be selected by the membership at the end of each Annual Business Session.
 Should the selected committee members be unable to serve, the Nominating Committee chairperson shall determine which alternate is to be selected.
 If the alternates are unable to serve, the Board of Directors shall appoint members to such vacancies.

 Section 3.
 Gifts.
 The Board of Directors may accept on behalf of the Association any contribution, gifts, bequest or devise for the general purposes or for any special purpose of the Association.

 Section 4.
 Contracts and Loans.
 No Director shall obligate the Association on any contract of any kind without the prior approval by resolution of the Board of Directors.
 The Association shall not lend or borrow money or assets of any kind without the approval of the Board of Directors by resolution passed by a two-thirds majority of the Board.